yvf/rust-ldap3/README.md

 ## Status

-All basic operations (except Compare, appearing soon) are implemented, as well as the support for request controls.
+All basic operations are implemented, as well as the support for request and response controls.
 The driver should now be well equipped for the majority of uses, albeit lacking the automated handling of several common scenarios, such as referral chasing and paged results.
 Those two are high on the list of development priorities.

 TLS support exists for the case of immediate negotiation (aka __ldaps://__).
 Caveat: certificate and hostname checking __can't be turned off__.